MaxBittker/MaxBittker.github.io/src/pages/creative-research/index.md

 This form of creativity is something that I used to feel self-concious about, because I thought that I wasn't doing real art if I was just aimlessly smooshing ideas togther.
 Now, I embrace this as time to partially turn my brain off, and let possibilities present themselves.

-It doesn't mean you should never think about why you're doing something, but letting go of that urge can be a good way to keep things flowing :).
+It doesn't mean you should never think about why you're doing something, but sometimes letting go of that urge can be a good way to keep things flowing :).

 ### ergonomic investments, oss contributions

 This whole process is a cycle.
-Sometimes after
+After exploring an idea, there are often things you can do to tidy up, make your environment more ergonomic, or seperate out tools to make them easier to re-use in the future.
+Re-organizing a codebase isn't what you want to be doing when you're deep in the flow of an idea, but it's a nice activity for a different day, to reflect and invest in the future.

-waiting for inspiration, reflecting on comfort, sharpening tools,
+I especially love when this work can mean contributing back to the open source ecosystems you use, to return the favor.

 ### outward energy, documentation